 For lots of people, their birthday is a special day and they celebrate it according to their local traditions, which are different all over the world.
 Besides different birthday traditions, there are also different ways to say "Happy Birthday."
 So if you want to make sure your German friend understands your birthday wishes, you need to learn proper vocabulary and traditions.

 While in the United States, you might purchase a sheet cake from a grocery store, in Germany they prefer to eat and enjoy their homemade cakes (and there are usually lots of those).
-This is just one thing among the many differences.
+This is just one thing among the many differences in culture.

 In this article, we want to show you how to say "happy birthday" in German.
 Let’s go over different ways to say "happy birthday" in German in different situations and explore some related vocabulary - so that you can feel prepared to spend a birthday in Germany.

 How To Wish Someone a "Happy Birthday" in German?

 There are two traditional ways to say "happy birthday" in German, and both are in frequent use.
 Just a little tip: Choose the one that feels easier for you to learn and focus on that one before you try to learn the next one.
 Too much information can make it hard in the beginning.

 One Option is "Herzlichen Glückwunsch"

 Even though it is a short phrase, it is known as one of the examples people use to show how complicated the German language sounds.
 Both of the two words have lots of consonants which makes their pronunciation hard for beginners sometimes.

 Nevertheless, you do not have to worry as pronunciation is something that you learn quickly by studying the alphabet, listening to the sound of the letters, and repeating the words as often as you can.

 What Does "Herzlichen Glückwunsch" Mean?